UK slashes personal, corporate taxes in bid to spur growth

-LONDON (AP) — Britain’s new Conservative government announced Friday it will cut personal income tax, scrap a planned tax hike on businesses and lift a cap on bankers’ bonuses as part of contentious moves to boost the faltering economy.
+LONDON (AP) — Britain’s new government on Friday announced a sweeping plan of tax cuts it said would be funded by borrowing and revenues generated by anticipated growth, as part of contentious moves to combat the cost-of-living crisis and bolster a faltering economy.

-Treasury chief Kwasi Kwarteng said there were “too many barriers for enterprise” as he put lower taxes top of the government’s agenda.

-Kwarteng announced in his “mini budget” that he was reversing a hike in national insurance taxes that was introduced by the previous government in May to help pay for health and social care.
-He said the basic rate of income tax will fall from 20% to 19% next year.
-The top rate will go from 45% to 40%.
+But Treasury chief Kwasi Kwarteng offered few details on the cost of the program and its impact on the government’s own targets for reducing deficits and borrowing.
+The government’s two-pronged approach offers short-term help for homes and businesses struggling with soaring energy costs while betting that lower taxes and reduced red tape will spur economic growth and increase tax revenues in coming years.

-“We need a new approach for a new era, focused on growth,” he told lawmakers in the House of Commons.
+“We need a new approach for a new era, focused on growth,” Kwarteng told lawmakers in the House of Commons.

-Prime Minister Liz Truss, who became the U.K.’s leader less than three weeks ago, has repeatedly stressed that her Conservative government’s core mission is lowering taxes to drive economic growth.
-She declared this week that she is ready to make “unpopular decisions” such as boosting bankers’ bonuses to attract jobs and investment.
+Friday’s statement was billed as a “fiscal event” rather than a budget, because it wasn't accompanied by an analysis of its cost from the independent Office for Budget Responsibility.
+Opponents said the government was dodging scrutiny.

 People are also reading…